-In any case, there is a striking resemblance between a Samoyed puppy and a polar bear cub.
-It is the white fur, the dark eyes, and black nose that all come together to make them almost near indistinguishable to the actual polar bear.
+In any case, there is a striking resemblance between a Samoyed puppy and a little polar bear cub.
+It’s the white fur, the dark eyes, and black nose that all come together to make them near indistinguishable to an actual polar bear.

-And, unlike some other breeds, this breed maintains a playful demeanor well through into their older years.
+And, unlike some other breeds, this breed maintains the playful demeanor well through their older years.
 So if you find yourself the owner of a Samoyed, be prepared for years and years of fun (and perhaps the occasional sled ride).

 RECOMMENDED: 45 Most Expensive Dog Breeds

 Highlights: Lively, Intelligent, Proud

-These dogs are some of the most popular mixed dog breeds in the world.
+These dogs are some of the most popular designer dog breeds in the world.
 It’s no coincidence that the Goldendoodles are highly intelligent and have fantastic temperaments perfect for any household.
-They’re special mutts.
+They are truly special mutts.

 The cross between the Golden Retriever and Poodle, a Goldendoodle looks eerily similar to a bear during its early years as a puppy.
 With the right coat color, you would probably be able to convince your gullible friends you brought home a cub.

 Still, there aren’t many dogs as great as the Goldendoodle, pure or mixed.
 Even if they grow out of their adorable bear-like appearance, you’ll have a wonderful time with these dogs.
-They’re dependable, reliable and best of all, the perfect playmates for kids.
+The Goldendoodle will be dependable, reliable and best of all, the perfect playmate for kids.